mrterranova/rainbowframes/CONTRIBUTING.md

 ### Adding a feature
 - Feel free to come up with your own border colors and unique name.
 - To do this you can either modify one of the arrays with the colors you want or you can make a completely new array with more or less colors, acutal images, etc..
-- However, make sure that you have three items in the array for it to currently work currently.
-So if you want only one frame, then copy it two extra times in the same array.
+- However, make sure that you have three items in the array for it to currently work.
+So if you want only one frame, then copy it two extra times in the same array to get three.

-Example
+_Example_
    ![New Years](/images/example1frame.PNG)

-### Adding your name to the contributors panel
-- navigate to home-page > contributors-panel.js
-- locate the contributors object and at the bottom of the object you may add your GitHub name and display name
-### Adding a resource to Useful-links.html
-- navigate to useful-links/useful-links.html
-- you may add a list item under the appropriate category
-### Adding a camper cell to challenge 1
-- navigate to challenges/challenge1.html
-- you will find the instructions for the challenge both in challenge1.html and on the easy-to-git website
-- read the instructions carefully and modify the HTML as instructed
-### Adding a space object to challenge 2
-- navigate to challenges/challenge2.html
-- you will find the instructions for the challenge both in challenges/instructs2.txt and on the easy-to-git website
-- read the instructions carefully and modify the HTML as instructed
-### Adding a theme to index.html
-- navigate to home-page/themes.js
-- you may add an object containing your own custom theme
-- you will also need to add a link to the 'theme picker' dropdown in index.html as well as an onclick listener for that link
-### Fixing a bug
-- go to issues > new issues > bug report and use the template provided to report the bug
-- after review from an admin, you may work on the bug
-### Adding a new feature
-- go to issues > new issues > bug report and use the template provided
+- Comment in the 5 images under `<!-- test with css -->` to use the CSS and create your own unique frames.
+- The CSS file will include a class tag with labels testing-1, testing-2, testing-3.
+You can either erase/update this to test with, or you can make your own 3 class below.
+It's up to you which ever you prefer.
+- when you get something you like then add another array in _rainbowframes>index.js_.Remember to include both the array with your style and the if statement so that it can parse out the style to all images with the tag rainbowframes.
+- Come up with a fun name for your frames as well!

+### Testing your work before submitting
+- make sure to include whether you have tested or not tested your work on your pr.
+- install as per normal with `npm install`
+- for checking your work on index.js in the main file _rainbowframes_ then install parcel using the command `npm i parcel -g`.
+This should give you a dist folder with the necessary set up
-- after review from an admin, you may work on the feature
+- from there you need to `parcel index.html` to see it running on localhost:1234.

+### Pull Requests Must Include
+- What you have added specifically ie. name to contributor list, feature/new frame, etc
+- Whether you tested it: ie. feature has been tested, feature needs to be tested, bug fixed in file ___ , N/A (documentation), etc

 ### Code of conduct for any pull request
-Please review the <a href='./CODE_OF_CONDUCT.md'>code of conduct</a> before making any contribution
+Before you do a pull request, take a look at the <a href='./CODE_OF_CONDUCT.md'>code of conduct</a> before making any contribution.